loadsmart/blog/content/posts/2020-07-01-introducing-gmail-wrapper/index.md

 To install, you already guess: `pip install gmail-wrapper`

-Of course, Gmail Wrapper has limitations too, like sending emails with attachments, for example, but these can be easily addressed by the community.
+Of course, Gmail Wrapper has limitations too, like sending emails with attachments or authenticating with non-renewable tokens, for example, but these can be easily addressed by the community.
 So, don’t forget to contribute if you find any bugs or if you think something can be improved, we will be more than happy with your suggestion or pull-request.